programmfabrik/easydb-documentation/content/sysadmin/operations/tuning/_index.en.md

     num_processes: 2
 ```

+After each increment, watch the effect on the system under heavy load, especially if there still is enough memory left for some disk cache (25% is good).
+If on the other hand, memor is so low that swap (memory on disk) is used a lot, then it is more efficient to use less processes but with faster (non-swap) memory.

+As a general maximum we recomend to use not more preindexer processes than half of your cores.
+So for example, on a system with 8 cores, do not use more than 4 preindexer processes.

 ### Exports or downloads take a long time, even with smaller files

-Downloads and exports are prepared asynchronously, a limited number of processes are available for this purpose.
+Downloads and exports are prepared asynchronously; a limited number of processes are available for this purpose.
 If a large export is being prepared, downloads and exports may have to wait.
 Several processes should therefore be configured for simultaneous preparation:

 ```yaml
 server: